MicrosoftDocs/architecture-center/docs/solution-ideas/articles/project-15-iot-sustainability-content.md

 - [API Apps][API Apps] is a feature of App Service that you can use to build and consume APIs in the cloud while using the language of your choice.

-- [Azure AD][Azure AD] is a multi-tenant, cloud-based identity service that controls access to Azure and other cloud apps.
+- [Microsoft Entra ID][Azure AD] is a multi-tenant, cloud-based identity service that controls access to Azure and other cloud apps.

 - [Azure Digital Twins][Azure Digital Twins] creates models of IoT devices and environments.
 You can use these digital representations to develop better products, optimize operations, minimize costs, and improve customer experiences.